Red Love (1982 film)

-The film premiered at the Berlin International Film Festival in 1982 and was shown, for example, at the Museum of Modern Art in New York City in 1983.
+The film premiered at Berlin International Film Festival in 1982 and was shown, for example, at Museum of Modern Art in New York City in 1983.

 Plot

 This film, based on a novella by Alexandra Kollontai, is about the Soviet women's rights activist and revolutionary Vasilissa, who wants to emancipate herself from her domineering lover Vladimir, the director of the trade cooperative.
-As a last resort, she has only the murder of the bitter patriarch.
+The last resort left to her is to kill the bitter patriarch.